george24601/notes/java/concurrency/thread_pool.md

-Not recommend to create via Executors static Factory, instead, use ThreadPoolExecutor acc corePoolSize maximumPoolSzie workQueue keepAliveTime threadFactory handler
+NOT recommend to create via Executors static Factory, instead, use ThreadPoolExecutor
+* corePoolSize
+* long keepAliveTime - when # of threads > cores, idle threads will wait this long before got terminated
+* maximumPoolSzie
+* workQueue
+* threadFactory
+* RejectedExecutionHandler handler - when out of thread range or queue capacity

 On execute()
 1. if # of threads < corePoolSize, execute addWorker,